hyva-themes/magento2-base-layout-reset/README.md

 `Hyva\BaseLayoutReset\Service\HyvaThemes`.
 If you prefer not to modify `app/etc/di.xml`, you can move this declaration into a `di.xml` file inside your custom module.

+*Be aware that many projects do not keep `app/etc/di.xml` in version control, and any changes may be lost.
+We recommend adding the declaration to a custom module `di.xml` instead.*

 ## License
 Hyvä Themes - https://hyva.io